wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile
 1. prefer desktop apps over other types
+2. is reasonably comfortable using CLI apps
+3. wants to manage their own finances better

 ### Value proposition
-1. An app that help students to manage their financials faster than a typical mouse/GUI driven app.
+An app that help students to manage their financials faster than a typical mouse/GUI driven app.

 ## User Stories
 Priorities: High (must have) - * * *, Medium (nice to have) - * *, Low (unlikely to have) - *